-“The Skeptic Syndrome” is an essay first published by Dr. Edgar Wunder in 1998, in which he works out the formative mentality patterns of the so-called “skeptics” from a sociological perspective.
-Dr. miracle was joint founder and member of the board of many years of the German skeptic organization GWUP, ranks in the meantime however among their most well-known critics.
-The new publication of its revealing investigation is to serve to be able to classify these nowadays predominantly in the Internet – for instance on Wikipedia – acting grouping and their world view better.
+“The Skepticism Syndrome” is an essay first published in 1998 by Dr. Edgar Wunder, in which he works out the key mentality patterns of the so-called “Skeptics” from a sociological perspective.
+Dr. Wunder was co-founder and member of the board of the German Skeptics organization GWUP, but later became one of their foremost critics.
+The republication of his investigation is intended to enable a better understanding of this organization and its members, who nowadays operate primarily on the Internet and especially on Wikipedia (see e.g. Guerrilla Skepticism on Wikipedia, FreeWiki).

 I am one of 19 founding members of the “Skeptic” organization “Gesellschaft zur wissenschaftlichen Untersuchung von Parawissenschaften e.V.”, founded in October 1987 (GWUP), was from 1992 to December 1998 their “specialist area leader” for the topic astrology, from 1996 to July 1998 member of the administrative board of the GWUP, from 1994 to December 1998 member of the editorship of the magazine Skeptiker published by the GWUP and – last not least – from September 1996 to December 1998 the responsible editor-in-chief of the Skeptiker.